NewsLocal NewsWestern Montana News

 “We need the forest products industry to manage our natural resources,” stated Vessar.
 “Our forest products manufacturers are a vital part of this in order to make sure that we’re not just burning that stuff up in slash piles.”

-The other important thing about forest products is that they are a renewable resource, helping provide commodities that play a crucial role in the sustainability transition.
+The other important thing about forest products is they are a renewable resource, which helps provide commodities that play a crucial role in the sustainability transition.